26 Weeks Pregnant

-Without a doubt the greatest concern any pregnant woman has and expectant father is a ‘problem’.
+Without a doubt, the greatest concern any pregnant woman and expectant father has is a ‘problem’.
 You may have one or many health issues that came before you fell pregnant.
 Perhaps other ‘problems’ have arisen during your pregnancy.
 Your unborn baby may have some known problems.
 And between now and The Birth you or your baby might develop more ‘problems’.
-During The Birth ‘problems’ might arise or afterwards.
+Problems may also arise during or after The Birth.

 Birthing Better families want to add at 26 weeks pregnant:

 - Pregnancy and childbirth are inherently safe and unsafe!

 Here are the issues around problems or risk factors surrounding you and your baby at 26 weeks pregnant.